 Undergraduate Student Coordinator

 Tina Yu is a recent graduate of the Honors College at the University of Michigan.
 She majored in psychology and completed a minor in Asian/Pacific Islander American studies.
 In the field of research, Tina's main interests lie in studying maladjustment, positive future cognitions, and the specific effects of culture and context on psychological and physical adjustment, especially in Asian American populations.
 On campus, Tina was on the make-up and photography team for SHEI magazine and a part of the Asian American Mentorship Program.
-She plans to further her education after college by pursuing a Masters of Management degree in the Ross business school at the University of Michigan.

 Kayla Stam is a student at the University of Michigan pursuing a degree in Psychology.
 Kayla has a strong interest in clinical psychology with particular interest in examining experiences of trauma among sexual assault survivors, domestic abuse survivors, and veterans.
 Kayla plans to volunteer with programs designed to support families of active duty military personnel and to attend graduate school in the fall of 2018.